sufyaniitk/notes-on-proofwriting/N2_Definitions_II.md

 Go through the proof.
 Understand where steps 1 - 5 show up (it may not be in order).
 If I'm introducing a new variable, understand where it's coming from.
 Try to understand why $\dfrac \epsilon 2$ is the natural choice and not, say, $1$ and $\epsilon - 1$.

-Once you're ready, move on to the next doc.
+Once you're ready, move on to the next discussion.
 </span>